Deuteronomy 32

 While other nations were assigned to other gods (implied in the polytheistic worldview), Israel is the Lord's own portion.
 This is the covenant relationship in one sentence: of all peoples on earth, Israel belongs to God, and God claims them.

 This image appears also in Exodus 19:4, spoken at Sinai: "Ye have seen what I did unto the Egyptians, and how I bare you on eagles' wings."
 The eagle does not force its young to fly; it bears them up, teaches them, holds them safe as they learn.
-This is God's method with Israel in the wilderness - not punishment for weakness, but tenderness that teaches strength.
+This is God's method with Israel in the wilderness - tenderness that teaches strength.

 The inventory of provision is almost overwhelming - honey from the rock, oil from stone, the richest meats, wine in abundance.
-God is not stingy.
-The wilderness was not meant to be deprivation but to teach dependence on a God whose provision is lavish beyond what the human eye can produce.
+God is lavish.
+The wilderness served to teach dependence on a God whose provision exceeds what the human eye can produce.

 Deuteronomy 32:15-18"Jeshurun waxed fat, and kicked"